Spherical Induced Ensembles with Symplectic Symmetry: Introduction and results

-\section{Introduction and Results}
+\section{Introduction and results}

-The footprints of the universality in non-Hermitian random matrix theory began with the work \cite{ginibre1965statistical} of Ginibre.
+The footprints of the universality in non-Hermitian random matrix theory began with the work~\cite{ginibre1965statistical} of Ginibre.
 There, three classes of Gaussian random matrices with complex, real, and quaternion elements were introduced, and they are now called the Ginibre ensembles.
+(We refer to~\cite{byun2022progress,byun2023progress} for recent reviews on these topics.)
 Although the eigenvalues of the matrices in each symmetry class all follow the universal circular law at the macroscopic level, their statistical properties are quite different from many perspectives.
 For instance, in the complex symmetry class, the real axis is not special due to the rotational invariance.
-On the other hand, in the real and quaternion cases, there exist microscopic attraction and repulsion respectively along the real axis.
+On the other hand, in the real and quaternion cases, there exist microscopic attraction and repulsion respectively along the real axis.\looseness=-1

 The difference among these three symmetry classes can also be found in their integrable structures.
 More precisely, the eigenvalues of the complex matrices form determinantal point processes, whereas those of the real and quaternion matrices form Pfaffian point processes.
 Furthermore, while the correlation kernels of the complex matrices can be written in terms of the planar orthogonal polynomials, their counterparts for the real and quaternion matrices are described in terms of the (less understood) planar skew-orthogonal polynomials.